 Because of these limitations, it can be incredibly difficult — not to mention expensive — to fill your open roles quickly when relying on these sites alone.
 And at a time when you’re short-staffed and filling your open roles is critical to the success of your business, you need to do everything you can to set yourself up to connect with and reach the maximum number of quality candidates.

 What sources should you use?

-- Employee referrals: On average employee referral programs drive one in every 10 hires for Hireology customers.
-These programs work so well because candidates referred by your existing teammates are often more qualified than those who come in from other sources, and are better aligned with your organization’s values.
+On average, employee referral programs drive one in every 10 hires for Hireology customers.
+These programs work so well because candidates referred by your existing teammates are often more qualified than those who come in from others sources, and are better aligned with your organization’s value.
+Referred candidates are generally hired faster, stay longer, and are more engaged throughout the employee lifecycle.
 Plus, it’s easy and cost-effective to get a referral program up and running.
 All you have to do is share your priority roles with the company and incentivize employees to participate with cash bonuses or other rewards like concert tickets and gift cards.

 At the end of the day, your goal is to fill your open roles with the right people as fast as possible.
 Because ultimately, the success of your hotel depends on it.
-But doing so is easier said than done, especially given the increased competition and current hiring crisis.
-So relying on traditional sources like job boards alone is no longer going to cut it — particularly in the hospitality space.
+But doing so is easier said than done, especially given the constraints on the labor market.
+So relying on traditional sources like online job boards alone is no longer going to cut it — particularly in the hospitality space.